 Bohlale Wildlife Safari and Golf Tours

-- Bohlale Safari conducts private day tours from Sedgefield, Garden Route, Western Cape and overnight tours
+- Bohlale Safari conducts tailor-made and private day and over-night tours from Sedgefield, Garden Route, Western Cape.

-- Isolation Tours (Karoo working farm and ancient fossils)
+- Secluded and Off-the-beaten-track Karoo Tours (Working farm and ancient fossils)

 - Wildlife Safari in National Parks throughout South Africa.